godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_anchor() |
 +----------+--------------+

 Anchors the left edge of the node to the origin, the center or the end of its parent control.
 It changes how the left margin updates when the node moves or changes size.
-You can use one of the ``ANCHOR_*`` constants for convenience.Default value: ``ANCHOR_BEGIN``.
+You can use one of the ``ANCHOR_*`` constants for convenience.Default value: :ref:`ANCHOR_BEGIN<class_Control_constant_ANCHOR_BEGIN>`.

 .. _class_Control_property_anchor_right: